ceeoinnovations/jekyll-test/_posts/2021-08-11-my-first-post.md

 ---
-title: My home page
+title: My first post
 description: a description of the post
-layout: home
+layout: default
 ---

 This is some normal content.
 Phahaha.
 It works!